beerose/blog/content/posts/ts-fight/post.md

 So what's wrong with *AFTER* writing code benefits?
 Nothing per se.
 The problem is that we miss out plenty of nice things we could have *DURING* writing the code and get the most out of it.

 Yet, it's not apparent how to do so.
 It's relatively easy to find yourself fighting with TypeScript.
 Constantly fixing compiler error.
 Struggling with how to type the code you just wrote.
 Working around the compiler.
-Whereas It could be different.
+Whereas it could be different.
 We could take the full advantage of it.
 Writing code in TypeScript is supposed to make our lives easier.
 Not to feel like a burden.

 Suppose someone is used to writing JavaScript.
 They have a lot of experience in it, and TypeScript doesn't feel that comfortable yet.
 Let's call this person Bob.
 Bob is about to implement a new feature.
 So they're going to write a new code in good 'ol JavaScript, and, worry about adding types at the end.
 Sometime later the task is done.
 It's time to convert it to TypeScript.
 The problem is, it may feel a bit like a fight.
 Everything is red in the editor, compiler shouts.
 "TypeScript, please, shut up".
 After some time, all compiler errors are fixed, types are added (including a lot of `any`, because things turned out to be hard to type), and it seems like the job is done.
 And yeah, it is done.
 Code is typed.
 But could Bob get more benefits out of TypeScript?
 Yes!